Colour Temperature Explained - Definition, Guides & Examples

 |Note: terminology and actual correlated colour temperature vary extensively.
 Examples modified from Wikipedia.|

-Colour Temperature & Heat Temperature
+Colour Temperature Words ≠ Actual Temperature Reality

 The higher the colour temperature on the Kelvin Scale, the 'cooler' the colour.
 The lower the colour temperature, the 'warmer' the colour.
 This is despite the fact that the source temperature (remember the 'black body radiation' from earlier) is most definitely 'warmer' at 6000K than it is at 3000K.

-The Colour Temperature Numbers Are What Matter Most
+Use The Colour Temperature Numbers

-Therefore, if you’re trying to match or replace a specific colour temperature, it's best to ignore the descriptive words and look at the K number.
+Therefore, if you’re trying to match or replace a specific colour temperature, it's best to ignore the descriptive words and look at the kelvin number.
 The same rule applies if you’re comparing two different products.